-Shortly after coming back from Jerusalem, I went to London and stayed with my high-school friend Thomas.
-Caroline, the only professional actor in the film, also joined us from Paris for a week.
+Shortly after coming back from Jerusalem, I went to London and stayed with my high-school friend Thom Lefèvre, who'd been working and living in Camden for almost 6 years.
+Meanwhile, Caroline Fauvet, the only professional actor in the film, also joined us from Paris for a week.
 While writing the film, I wanted to have a character who would be present in several lives, to see how the same relationship could evolve differently.
 This is how Caroline’s character was written – and, for convenience, the two lives in which I included her physically were the ones in Paris and London.

-I think this is one of the biggest sources of frustration and regret in people’s lives: balancing what they think they have to do (studies or work) with the things that they want to do (leisure).
+I think this is one of the biggest sources of frustration and regret in people’s lives: balancing what they think they have to do (studies or work) with the things that they want to do (have fun!).
 And I don’t mean this just in relation to which activities to prioritize on a day-to-day basis, but also which life to lead in the long run.
 This conflict between what is expected, what is forced on you in some ways by necessity (just to make ends meet) or expectation (social, family-related, etc.), and what is actually desired, intended, willed, always bugged me.
 During my early twenties, when my friends were getting their first jobs, I always felt a certain discomfort at the fact that many times, they “stumbled” into a job that may or may not be satisfying to them.
 They hadn’t decided to go and do something that they initially wanted, they had accepted what had showed up on their way.
 I remember a guy who had studied international business.
 When he had to look for an internship, he found one working for bread manufacturers in Germany and after the internship, he got hired.
 Two years later, he was a specialist in the German bread market and a fairly successful one at that.
 At a party, I asked him: “Three years ago, did you wake up and think to yourself: I want to be an expert in the German bread market?”
 And of course, he said no. But then he preempted my next question: “But that’s not the point.
-I wanted to be a salesman, and be an expert salesman, whatever the product, whatever the market.
+I wanted to be a salesman, and be a expert salesman, whatever the product, whatever the market.
 So I am doing what I want.”
 Still, committed to being the party asshole, I took it one step further and asked: “But before you started studying business, did you actually want to be a businessman?”
 He looked down and shook his head as though I didn’t understand how life worked.
 I insisted: “Why did you study business?”
 He answered: “My grades, and because I thought I’d be good at it.”
 Again, I felt I was onto something: he had never originally wanted to be a salesman, much less one who specializes in the bread market.
-He studied business because his academic background up to that point had narrowed his options, out of which he chose business, not because he was aiming at it, but because it was the most viable avenue.
-Further, he got this job as a bread salesmen not because he wanted to be a bread salesman, but because this was an option that the Universe randomly happened to make available to him.
-And at the end of the day, there’s nothing inherently wrong with all this – he’ll probably have a very satisfying life.
-But I just kept imagining him as a retiree, sitting in his living room, surrounded by bread-related memorabilia, staring proudly at a plaque awarded to him by the national bread-maker’s society, reminiscing with great pride on a life of achievement, and thinking: why not tires?
+He studied business because his academic background up to that point had narrowed his options, out of which he chose business, not because he was aiming at it, but because it was the most attractive viable avenue.
+Further, he got this job as a bread salesmen not because he wanted to be a bread salesman, but because this was an pigeonhole the universe happened to funnel him into.
+And at the end of the day, there’s nothing inherently wrong with all this – in fact, compared to most people in the world, he's got a good situation, and he’ll probably have a very satisfying life.
+But I just kept imagining him as a retiree, sitting in his living room, surrounded by bread-related memorabilia, staring proudly at a plaque awarded to him by the national bread-maker’s society, reminiscing with great pride on a lifetime of sales-related achievements, and thinking: why not tires? or miniature plastic umbrellas?

 Is this wrong of me?
 I can’t tell.
-I’ve re-read this paragraph several times and can sense that something in my thought process makes me sound like a privileged asshole.
-But still, I want to stand by it: shouldn’t we be assholes about this?
+I’ve re-read the preceding paragraph several times and can sense that something in my thought process makes me sound like an entitled prick.
+Obviously, given all the misery in the world and social injustice within even the richest societies, I have no right to be picky and annoyed with all the jobs and studies and opportunities life throws our way.
+But still, I want to stand by it: shouldn’t we be assholes about this, even just a little bit, at the end of our affluent day?
 What’s the alternative?
 Not being able to lead a life where we do something we have chosen and designed?

-One intuitive objection to an infinite time which is of particular relevance here is that if we were to overcome natural death and thus had all the time in the world to do all the possible things that may be available to us, we would end up doing nothing at all.
+One intuitive objection to an infinite time which is of particular relevance here is that if we were to overcome natural death and thus had all the time in the world to do all possible things, we would end up doing nothing at all.
 Paralysis would be the consequence of freedom.
-People usually come to this conclusion by one of two avenues: the first, and more common fear, is that with no deadline, there would be a lack of time pressure, and so we would continuously procrastinate, get bored, lose interest and end up doing nothing out of laziness; the second is that by suddenly facing an infinite amount of possibilities, our problem would no longer be which ones to choose and which ones to give up on, but where to start, and given that the loss of opportunity scarcity would rob each choice of its relative value (thus making it hard to construct preferences), we would become locked in a paralysis, never knowing where to start.
+People usually come to this conclusion by one of two avenues: the first, and more common fear, is that with no deadline, there would be a lack of time pressure, and so we would continuously procrastinate, get bored, lose interest and end up doing nothing out of laziness and lethargy; the second is that by suddenly facing an infinite amount of possibilities, our problem would no longer be which ones to choose and which ones to give up on, but where to start, and given that the loss of opportunity scarcity would rob each choice of its relative value (thus making it hard to construct preferences), we would become locked in a paralysis, never knowing where to begin.
 Consequently, the underlying assumption here is that we are either naturally will-less or weak-willed.

 This common view of human will seemed to me completely misguided, which is why I wanted to study it.
 First of all, if we had much more time to live, we would no longer face the obligation of “choosing one life,” meaning we could conceivably be a doctor for 50 years and go back to school and become and engineer for 50 and then, why not, be a painter for another 50 years.
 Paralysis in the face of a choice only makes sense if the choice entails giving up on the forsaken options.
 Indeed, the paralysis that people fear stems from the fact that many choices are mutually exclusive.
 If you can only afford one trip but you’re hesitating between Australia and Patagonia, or you can only pursue one career but you’re hesitating between doctor and footballer, the fact you can’t do both can realistically lead to a form of paralysis – out of fear of regretting the chosen path and never being able to experience the forsaken one.
 But these are mutually exclusive only because of time scarcity: if you had more time, you could conceivably do both and so they are not mutually exclusive anymore.
 If you knew you could do both, one after the other (and while there may be tricky decisions to make in order to decide which to do first) I fail to see how one would end up choosing nothing rather than both, or, indeed, everything.